Swimming Pool Injury Attorneys in Houston, Texas

 Some of those who drowned in 2017 were teenagers aged 16 and 17 years old who were swimming or tubing down the Guadalupe river near New Braunfels.
 Some would say a 16 and 17 is too old to not know how to swim.
 And if you can’t swim you should wear a life-preserver when tubing in a river or just avoid getting in the river in the first place.

-Where to get Swim Lessons in Houston for your Children
+Where to get Swim Lessons for your Children in Houston

 There are a number of places in Houston that can teach children of all ages to swim.
 The YMCA is one of the most well known in the country.
 Group lessons are offered for different ages including toddlers up to 36 months, preschool ages 3 to 5, pre-teens ags 5 to 12 and teenagers.